 It will often be useful to hide the definition of a constant and just keep its type.
 We will speak of declared constants.
 The idea is that we declare a system of typed constants for which we then provide definitions that will be kept confidential.
 The definitions may be seen as justifications of the constants.
 Declared constants provide us with a notion of abstraction that is well known from mathematics (e.g., abstract groups) and programming (interfaces and implementations).
 We remark that the (hidden) definitions of declared constants do not contribute reduction rules to computational equality.

-We will accommodate lemmas and theorems as declared constants.
-This makes explicit that when we use a lemma we don't need its proof but just its representation as a typed constant.
+Computational type theory accommodates theorems and the like as declared constants.1 This makes explicit that when we use a lemma we don't need its proof but just its representation as a typed constant.